FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 VALUES ($1, $2, $3, $4);
 ```

-4. Connect the change node’s input to the inject node’s output and the Postgresql node’s input to the change node’s output.
+4. Connect the change node’s input to the inject node’s output and the PostgreSQL node’s input to the change node’s output.

 !["Creating table for product data"](./images/postgresql_with_node-red_create_table.png "Creating table for product data")
 # Installing Dashboard 2.0